 DIY Black and White Contrast Cards for Babies (Free Printable)

-Black and white contrast cards, also known as infant stimulation cards, are perfect for newborns.
 In the first three months of life, babies are fascinated by high-contrast images, especially ones that are black and white.

 If you want to make DIY black and white cards, it’s time to pull out your laminator and get crafty!
 These are so easy to make, and they’ll mesmerize your little one.